The Four Elements to Connect With and Cultivate Your Feminine

 I’ve also created a cheat sheet with some master notes for easy reference if this is an exploration you choose to continue on your own beyond these resources.
 You can get it here.

 Today’s topic, connecting with and cultivating your feminine comes up A LOT on the podcast.
-We’ve had at least a dozen conversations about it and many questions have been asked about it in the Facebook group.

 Before we dive in there’s a few important points I want to emphasize:

 • This is not a conversation about gender, it’s a conversation about self-knowledge, self-understanding, and self-expression.
 That’s not to deny gender, it’s just to ask that you not be distracted by it and miss the valuable information here.